Death Guard 30K→40K Corruption Paint Scheme

 | 19 | Damaged armor recesses | Rust Wash |

-The skulls pushing through the armor plates get the same yellow-to-wash treatment as the boils — they’re the same kind of corruption, just bigger.
+The skulls pushing through the armor plates get the same yellow-to-wash treatment as the boils.
 Rust wash in the damaged armor cracks ties it all together.
-Focus the rust near corruption zones — where the belly is splitting, around boil clusters, anywhere the warp is eating the ceramite.
+Focus the rust near corruption zones where the belly is splitting, around boil clusters, and anywhere the warp is eating up the marine.

 Extras

-These aren’t numbered steps — more like things I picked up along the way.
+These aren’t numbered steps but more like things I picked up along the way.

 | Where | Paint | Notes |